anapenedos/PhosQuest/documentation/search_and_browse.md

 ![Search script interaction](images/search_script_scheme.png)

 ## Search script information
-`routes.py` and `forms.py` within the `search` folder of the `PhosphoQuest_app` contain the Flask routes and Flask form class set up for display of the search page on the web-app.
+`routes.py` and `forms.py` within the `search` folder of the `PhosQuest_app` contain the Flask routes and Flask form class set up for display of the search page on the web-app.

 `Forms.py` sets up the search form with options for the database table to search, this is currently limited to *Kinases*, *Substrates* and *Inhibitors*, which information to search (*accession/ID* and *name*) and which type of search to perform (*like* or *exact*).